Dreigannadoit/LibApp/README.md

 ### Testing APIs

 1. **Use Postman for testing**
-   Import the API collection from the postman folder.
+   -Import the API collection from the postman folder.

 4. **Test endpoints**
    - Ensure the backend server is running.</li>